FBSDiff: Plug-and-Play Frequency Band Substitution of Diffusion Features for Highly Controllable Text-Driven Image Translation

 Wangxuan Institute of Computer Technology, Peking University

-Based on the pre-trained text-to-image diffusion model, FBSDiff enables efficient text-driven image-to-image translation by proposing a plug-and-play reference image guidance mechanism.
-It allows flexible control over different guiding factors (e.g., image appearance, image layout, image contours) of the reference image to the T2I generated image, simply by dynamically substituting different types of DCT frequency bands during the reverse sampling process of the diffusion model.
+Based on the pre-trained text-to-image diffusion model, It allows flexible control over different guiding factors (e.g., image appearance, image layout, image contours) of the reference image to the T2I generated image, simply by dynamically substituting different types of DCT frequency bands of diffusion features during the reverse sampling process of the diffusion model.

 Abstract